opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 <div class="alert alert-info" role="alert">
 **Note**: A new status needs to be activated in the [work package workflows](../work-package-workflows) in order to appear in the status drop down of a work package.
 </div>
+## Frequently asked questions - FAQ

+### Why can I not see my new work package status in the workflow settings?

+Make sure to un-check the option "Only display statuses that are used by this type".